There are now 2 possible online modes for units:

 Students are able to (1) explain the meaning and structures of financial derivatives and the differences among them; (2) identify when and how to use these financial derivatives in risk management; (3) evaluate and price different financial derivatives, and how to exploit any mispricing; (4) develop competencies to work effectively in teams; and (5) produce clear and concise written communication and effective oral presentations.

-- Indicative assessments in this unit are as follows: (1) tutorial participation; (2) assignments; and (3) final examination.
+Indicative assessments in this unit are as follows: (1) tutorial participation; (2) quizzes; and (3) examinations.
 Further information is available in the unit outline.

 - Unit Coordinator(s)